List of Monday Night Football results (1970–2005): 1988 NFL season

 The September 12 game between the Cowboys and the Cardinals was the first game the Cardinals played in Arizona after relocating from St. Louis.
 The Cardinals did not return to MNF until the 1995 finale on Christmas Day, also against the Cowboys.

 The October 3 game between the Cowboys and the Saints would be the final MNF game coached by Tom Landry, as well as for the Cowboys team as a whole until 1991.

 The October 17 game between the Bills and the Jets would be the last game for Jets defensive end Mark Gastineau prior to Gastineau's sudden retirement; stated as being due to wanting to care for his mistress, actress Brigette Nielsen, following a uterine cancer diagnosis.
+Also marked the first appearance of Bills quarterback Jim Kelly makes his MNF Debut.

+The Halloween game between the Broncos and the Colts was the first game the Colts played in Indianapolis after relocating from Baltimore.

 1989 NFL season

 The October 9 game between the Raiders and the Jets was the first game for Art Shell as the Raiders head coach, becoming the first African-American NFL head coach in the modern era (Shell had been named interim head coach following the firing of Mike Shanahan).

 The November 6 game between the Saints and the 49ers was originally scheduled for New Orleans but was switched with their October 8 game when the San Francisco Giants played in the NLCS.

 The December 11 game between the 49ers and the Rams had John Taylor become the first player in NFL history to score two touchdowns of over 90 yards in a single game.

 The December 25 game between the Bengals and the Vikings was the first NFL game played on Christmas Day since the 1971 divisional playoffs.
 (The Vikings also hosted one of the two Christmas Day 1971 playoff games, losing to the eventual Super Bowl VI champion Cowboys.)

-1989 marked the first year in which the Miami Dolphins did not appear on Monday Night Football.
-The Miami Dolphins appeared on ABC's Monday Night Football every year except for this year and the 2005 season.
+1989 marked the first year in which the Miami Dolphins and Dallas Cowboys did not appear on Monday Night Football.
+The Dolphins appeared on ABC's Monday Night Football every year except for this year and the 2005 season, while the Cowboys did not return to MNF until 1991.

 1989 also marked Monday Night Football's 20th season, and Hank Williams, Jr. made his debut to the program with his hit "All My Rowdy Friends".